shermanlo77/oxwasp_phd/README.md

 Contains code to reproduce the thesis Lo, S.E.
 (2020). *Characterisation of Computed Tomography Noise in Projection Space with Applications to Additive Manufacturing*.
 PhD thesis, University of Warwick, Department of Statistics

-The *Java* source code for the empirical null filter *ImageJ* plugin is in the submodule `modefilter`.
-Please see the <a href="https://github.com/shermanlo77/modefilter">repository</a> for further information about the empirical null filter and mode filter *ImageJ* plugin.
+The *Java* source code for the mode and empirical null filter *ImageJ* plugin is in the submodule `modefilter`.
+Please see the <a href="https://github.com/shermanlo77/modefilter">`modefilter` repository</a> for further information about the empirical null filter and mode filter *ImageJ* plugin.

 *MATLAB* R2019a was used.